Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Use water and stain repellent sprays seasonally – typically every 3-4 months for frequently worn items.
 These create an invisible barrier against everyday elements.

-Consider professional cleaning once a year for valuable leather and suede pieces, especially jackets or coats that see regular use.
+Consider professional cleaning once a year for high-quality leather and suede pieces, especially jackets or coats that see regular use.

 Cleaning Techniques